sematext/docs/docs/agents/sematext-agent/platform-support-policy.md

 1. Our eBPF functinality requires at least 4.4.2 version of the Linux kernel.
-2. The Sematext Agent's bare-metal version relies on Systemd.
-While using initd remains possible, we strongly recommend adopting Systemd for optimal performance.
+2. The Sematext Agent's bare-metal version relies on SystemD.
+While using Init remains possible, we strongly recommend adopting SystemD for optimal performance.

 ## Platforms